 (In my son’s case, the college sent it electronically to the hospital the day I gave it to them.)
-We are so familiar with diabetes management and the excellent care that our endocrinologists give us, that we forget that the team in an ER is not as up to date in T1D as we are!
+We are so familiar with diabetes management and the excellent care that our endocrinologists give us, that we forget that the team in an ER is not as up-to-date in T1D as we are!
 For example, my son’s blood sugar was a comfortable 170 upon admittance, and the ER team was happy to keep it there.
-Because I had a Medical POA for my son, I was able to guide them to actually increase his blood sugar by hanging a bag of Dextrose in addition to the fluids so that he could then give himself some insulin to flush out the ketones.
+Because I had a Medical POA for my son, I was able to guide them to actually increase his blood sugar by hanging a bag of dextrose in addition to the fluids so that he could then give himself some insulin to flush out the ketones.
 (He also put on a basal decrease to help elevate his blood glucose.)
-Less than 2 hours later, his blood sugar had drifted upward enough to give himself a good dose of insulin, which helped bring down his ketones.
+Less than two hours later, his blood sugar had drifted upward enough to give himself a good dose of insulin, which helped bring down his ketones.
 The ER team was very happy to have my guidance and to learn about what our diabetes educators had taught us.

 5 – Include more than one bottle or can of Coke/Gatorade and Diet Coke to sip.

 Sugar versus sugar-free depends on blood sugar levels, but both can be used to stay hydrated after vomiting.
-My son finished the 2 tiny cans I had provided in his emergency supplies and then had to switch to water.
+My son finished the two tiny cans I had provided in his emergency supplies and then had to switch to water.
 Needless to say, none of that H2O stayed down!

 6 – Enlist peer help.